Setup WooCommerce to work with Templett

 - Click the “Generate API Key” button

-Setup Templett to work with WooCommerce
+Setup Templett to Work with WooCommerce

 Now log into Templett and navigate to Admin > Settings > Integrations